MichaelCurrin/dev-cheatsheets/cheatsheets/python/linting/flake8.md

     $ flake8 . --count --exit-zero --max-complexity=10 --max-line-length=127 --statistics
     ```

-I like to use those in a `Makefile` so they are easily to use locally and in CI.
+I like to use those in a `Makefile` such as [here](https://github.com/MichaelCurrin/py-project-template/blob/master/Makefile) so that they are easy to use locally and in CI.

 The arguments can be moved to a config as well.